 Conclusion

-Healthy relationships are built on trust, respect, and mutual care, not on manipulation and exploitation.
+To protect yourself, it’s crucial to set firm boundaries and distance yourself from toxic behavior.
+Healthy relationships are founded on trust, respect, and mutual care, not manipulation and exploitation.